 The Community Preservation Act (CPA) was created by state law (MGL Chapter 44B).
 It allows cities and towns to adopt a property tax surcharge to help fund projects that preserve the character of the community.
 Springfield voters adopted the CPA on November 8, 2016 and it went into effect on July 1, 2017.

-The CPA fund is created via a 1.5% surcharge on real estate taxes for residential, commercial, and industrial properties, which will begin to appear on the Fiscal Year 2018 3rd and 4th quarter real estate bills.
+The CPA fund is created via a 1.5% surcharge on real estate taxes for residential, commercial, and industrial properties.
+These charges first appeared on Fiscal Year 2018's 3rd and 4th quarter real estate bills.
 A statewide Community Preservation Act Trust Fund is also distributed to municipalities and is funded by Registry of Deeds fees.

 The CPA in Springfield exempts the first $100,000 of value for residential and commercial properties*.
 After the exemption is applied, the resulting value is then multiplied by the tax rate and the CPA rate, which is 1.5%.
 The resulting annual CPA is then divided evenly amongst the four quarterly real estate tax bills for any given fiscal year**.

 * If you don’t know your assessed valuation, you can check it on the Assessor’s Website.

 Yes, households that qualify for low-income, or low or moderate-income housing, as defined by M.G.L. c.
 44B, Section 2 are exempt from the CPA surcharge in its entirety.
 The low-income exemption applies to property owners under the age of 60 and the moderate income exemption applies to property owners aged 60 years or older.
 The area wide median income is determined annually by the United States Department of Housing and Urban Development (HUD).